26TH Annual Meeting

 with the acquisition of low-cost

-hearing aids at a very
+hearing aids at an affordable

-affordable price for those who
+price for those who qualify through a

-option.
 Note: Income eligibility

 applies for this program.